One on one's between managers and reports are probably the most important meeting in an organization.

 - if you feel safe doing so, ask the manager their perspective on things (the organization, current projects, what they're working on, etc.)

-- ask for feedback often, ask how your manager feels like you're doing in terms of expectations, or ways you can improve, etc.
+- ask for feedback often, ask how your manager feels like you're doing in terms of expectations, or ways you can improve, etc. don't wait for feedback cycles

 - understand that everything you say has the potential to be documented or shared with others. be aware that some managers will use this information without your consent